 Overall, I truly believe that Sri Lanka is well-portrayed by travellers on their social networks.
 They promote the country better than the official brochures, even.
 Tourists produce great images and adventurous stories about Sri Lanka, but some curiosities are revealed only to those who stay in the country for longer.
+Visitors to Sri Lanka may obtain a 30-day short visit visa online, but this can easily be extended to 90 days.
 As a digital nomad who’s lived here for nearly two years, I’m able to witness many of these peculiarities and learn a bit more about this exotic little island in the Indian Ocean.
 So get ready to be (a bit) surprised by my travel tips:

 1. Enlighten us, Buddha

 Although I’ve never seen any pictures of tourists turning their backs to Buddha on social media, I was clueless enough to jump in front of a Buddha statue to take a selfie in Sri Lanka.
 Shame on me!
 This kind of photo is considered disrespectful and banned in the country.
 Buddhism is a major religion here, so you must also be aware that extensive Buddhist holidays can affect your travel plans.

 For example, on every first day of a full moon, many amenities are closed, and it’s forbidden to sell meat, fish, and alcoholic beverages.
 It’s also forbidden to openly consume it.
 Also known as Poya Days, these are national holidays dedicated to diverse stages of the Buddha’s life.
 On the bright side, most of them are celebrated with beautiful street festivities that can add an extra sparkle to your Sri Lankan experience.